-Overview The arcitecture of the CORBA event service provides the found CORBA messaging technologies.
-In the event service, client so generate messages which are forwarded to client consumers to event channel .
-The event channel provides a mechanism for subscribe messaging, but does not support point-to-point mes upplier s hrough an publish / The notification service provides enterprise level decoupled m facilities by extending the functionality of the CORBA event se include Qualities of Service, subscription mechanisms, filterin structured messages. ervice to The telecom log service encompasses the functionality of both service and the notification service and extends their functional a durable and searchable log.
-The logs record the events forwer the associated event or notification service. ality by adding Note: The telecom log service also provides a log for non-m CORBA clients. essaging In this chapter This chapter discusses the following topics: Event Service page 3 Notification Service page 5
+The architecture of the CORBA event service provides the foundation for the CORBA messaging technologies.
+In the event service, client suppliers generate messages which are forwarded to client consumers through an event channel.
+The event channel provides a mechanism for publish / subscribe messaging, but does not support point to point messaging.

+The notification service provides enterprise level decoupled messaging facilities by extending the functionality of the CORBA event service to include Qualities of Service, subscription mechanisms, filtering, and structured messages.

+The telecom log service encompasses the functionality of both the event service and the notification service and extends their functionality by adding a durable and searchable log.
+The logs record the events forwarded through the associated event or notification service.

+Note: The telecom log service also provides a log for non-messaging CORBA clients.

+Event Service page 3 Notification Service page 5